marcbadger/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-One obvious step to make my pipeline more robust is to perform better treatment of the training and test data when training the classifier.
+One next step to make my pipeline more robust is to perform better treatment of the training and test data when training the classifier.
 Having examples in the test set theat are so near those from the training set might prevent the classifier from generalizing.
-For the next iteration, I would definitely go through the training images and do some form of screening or hard negative mining.
+For the next iteration, I would definitely go through the training images and make sure the entire sequence is only included as training or test data, but not both.

+I noticed that my detector sometimes missed a car for one frame now and then.
+Returning probabilities and setting my own threshold for returning a detection might allow the model to catch more of the positives (you definitely want to return a car if it's there) at the cost of increasing the false-positive rate, many of which can be filtered out if using a video stream.
+I could also try increasing the number of windows (by reducing the stride/cells_per_step) to increase window overlap at the cost of computation time.

 One weakness of my current implementation is that it most definitely does not run in real-time.
 For a real-time implementation, a different method such as semantic segmentaiton with FCNs or [YOLO](https://pjreddie.com/darknet/yolo/) might work better.